Functional testing is aimed at verification of declared functionality implementation.

 Load and Performance testing

-We use it to determine how fast system performs under a particular workload.
+We use it to determine how fast a system performs under a particular workload.

-It can serve different purposes like it can demonstrate that the system meets performance criteria.
+It can serve different purposes such as checking whether the system meets performance criteria.

-We can compare two systems to find which performs better.
-Or it can measure what part of the system or workload causes the system to perform badly.
+We can compare two systems to find out which of them performs better.
+Or it can detect what part of the system or workload causes the system performance degradation.